Co-designing an outdoor workshop

 From the spring until early summer 2017, arki_lab worked in close collaboration with teachers and students at Gadehaveskolen to design and build an outdoor workshop.
 The objective was to transform a vacant outdoor space into an integrated part of the existing indoor workshops and invite locals to use the workshop after school hours.
 The space was inaugurated with a big opening of the new outdoor space, where the whole school and local area was invited.

-Developing a design integrated into existing spaces
+Developing a contextual design

 Revitalization of a socially vulnerable area